 Essential tremor

-Beta-blockers help manage a range of conditions by blocking beta receptors, which occur throughout the body.
+Beta-blockers help manage various conditions by blocking beta receptors, which occur throughout the body.

 • beta-1 (B1) receptors, which occur mainly in the heart and regulate cardiac activity